 Brother machines have great software, amazing accessories and naturally high-quality products.

 Singer invented some of the first computerized machines, zigzag and the first portable sewing machine.

 You choose your machine according to your future plans, your budget and how skillful you are.

 It’s good to know that there are sewing machines only for embroidery and those that combine embroidery with some other type of sewing.

 Brother Sewing Machine SE600

 If you are looking for a modern, computerized sewing machine to bring your creativity to life with ease, the Brother SE600 is just for you.

 This is a two-in-one machine for sewing and embroidery.

 Multiple features and brand new enhanced technology make this an ideal sewing partner for you.
-It is built with 4 x 4 inches embroidery field.
-And not only this – it includes embroidery hoop, arm and foot.
+It is built with a 4 x 4 inches embroidery field.
+And not only this – it includes embroidery hoop, arm, and foot.
 You don’t have to buy two separate machines.
 You have all you need in this one!

 Embroidery features include preview and change of thread colors.
 You can move designs on screen and place letters on arcs.
 This is a technology miracle wrapped in a small package.